EleanaGrimshaw/unity-basic-training/README.md

 5. My First UI

 ## description
-This repository provides a guide for the basics of Unity3D.
+This repository provides a guide for the basics of Unity3D and various links to online resources for self-learning.

 ## contents
 **introduction**